tellor-io/snapshot-zodiac-module/docs/setup_guide.md

-# Zodiac Reality Module Setup Guide
+# Tellor Module Setup Guide

 This guide shows how to setup the Tellor module with a Gnosis Safe on the Rinkeby test network.
 It will use the [Tellor](https://tellor.io/) oracle to retrieve [Snapshot](https://snapshot.org/) voting results.